 The reputation that Country Club life has, generally, wouldn’t be what it is without country clubs being unusually neat and clean places.
-The reason that country club cleanliness is so complex is due to the sheer size of most club properties, and the huge number of different rooms and spaces that offer such different experiences.
+The reason that country club cleaning is so complex is due to the sheer size of most club properties, and the huge number of different rooms and spaces that offer such different experiences.

 Country clubs will usually feature one or more reception areas, common areas, libraries, gyms, locker rooms and similar facilities, pools, game rooms, bars, relaxation rooms, tennis courts, and a golf course.
 No two of these rooms or areas will have exactly the same cleaning procedures, nor will they require the same cleaning tools and supplies.
 Fear not!
 Here are some tips to help keep your country club par for the clean course:

-The Daily Dirt
+Country Club Cleaning: The Daily Dirt

 Regardless of the room or area in question, there are some fundamental cleaning tasks that should be done on the daily if your country club is to maintain a preferable sanitary level.
 This includes sweeping or vacuuming, mopping hardwood or non-carpet floors, wiping down (disinfecting) all chairs, table tops, countertops, bar areas, and other commonly used surfaces, and wiping and disinfecting all sinks, toilets, and other similar parts of all facilities.